Jade-Quinn/recipely/README.md

 **Typography**

-The font used on the site is Poppins with Sans Serif as the fallback font in case Poppins doesnt load.
+The font used on the site is DM Sans
-It is a clean and bold font but it is also slightly informal and fun to tie in with the overall brand aesthetic.
+It is a clean and bold font but it is also slightly informal and welcoming to tie in with the overall brand aesthetic.

 **Imagery**

-Imagery is bright and striking.
-It is a combination of custom made graphics and people enjoying the brands products.
+Imagery is bright and inviting.
-A custom mouse and hover icon offers an element of surprise.

 ## Features